Manage your child's health with MyChart.

 - molds (such as in house plant soil, in the bathroom and in dried leaves)

 - dust (such as found on stuffed animals, feather pillows, down-filled jackets and quilts, thick carpeting, heavy drapes, blinds and chenille bedspreads).
 Dust can be moved around by a forced air furnace.
 Be sure to clean your furnace filter often.

 - pollens (especially ragweed, trees and grasses)

 Oral and nasal decongestants aren't recommended for children younger than 6 years old.

 Common hay fever medicines

-There are three common types of hay fever medicines:
+There are two common types of hay fever medicines:

 - nasal sprays (These help keep allergic reactions from starting.)

 - oral anti-histamines (These stop symptoms like runny noses or itchy eyes that are from allergic reactions.)